Hello my beautiful brides!

 2. Start a skin care regimen – Following a skincare routine in advance will give your skin the time it needs to transform before your big day.
 The key to success here is consistency.

 Here are the skincare basics you should be following daily:

 - Remove your makeup every night (failure to do so ages your skin).

 - Wash your face with a gentle cleanser every morning & night.

-- Always follow with a moisturizer (applies to my oily skin brides, too)!
+- Always follow with a moisturizer (this applies to my oily-skin brides too)!

 Of course, you can always add serums, toners and eye creams.
 But make sure you're at least covering these basics every day.
 If you're particularly unhappy with the appearance of your skin, make an appointment with your dermatologist.
 He or she will create a plan to treat your skin type for the quickest, most efficient results before your big day.

 3. Exfoliate – Exfoliating your face and body a few times a week is the best way to reveal that radiant glow to the skin.
 The Clarisonic is my FAVORITE tool for facial exfoliation.
 For the body, I love gentle scrubs like the Brown Sugar Body Polish, which removes dead skin cells without stripping the skin of moisture.
 Oh, and don't forget the lips!
 Exfoliate them at least once a week with a lip scrub (a warm washcloth will also do the trick), and follow with an intensive lip balm.